Bruce Willis, diagnosed with aphasia, steps away from acting

 “We are moving through this as a strong family unit, and wanted to bring his fans in because we know how much he means to you, as you do to him,” they said.
 “As Bruce always says, ‘Live it up’ and together we plan to do just that.”

-Aphasia typically occurs after a stroke or head injury, but can also develop gradually due to a slow-growing brain tumor or a disease that causes degenerative damage.
-It is treated primarily with speech therapy and learning non-verbal means of communication.
+There are many potential causes of aphasia.
+It often occurs after a stroke or head injury, but can also develop gradually due to a slow-growing brain tumor or a disease that causes degenerative damage, like Alzheimer’s disease.
+It’s treated primarily with speech therapy and learning non-verbal means of communication.

+Willis’ family didn’t divulge what caused his aphasia.
+Representatives for the actor declined to comment.

 The news about Willis, one of Hollywood’s most beloved actors, immediately spread online as fans reacted.
 His four-decade career has amassed more than $5 billion in box office worldwide,